jmscudder/COVID/index.md

 No data was reported on Nov 26th 2020 (Thanksgiving), Dec 25th 2020 (Christmas), Jan 1st 2021 (New Year's), Apr 4th 2021 (Easter), July 4th 2021, Nov 25th 2021 (Thanksgiving), or Dec 25th 2021 (Christmas).
 ### 7 day averages
-The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
+The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 14131.0
+>The average increase in reported cases for the last seven days is: 14131.0
 >
 >This is the highest the 7 day average increase in cases has ever been.
 >